 Ophelia Field was born to American parents in Australia in 1971.
 She attended schools in Queensland and Sydney, before she and her mother emigrated to Britain.

 Ophelia read English at Christ Church, Oxford, graduating with a double first, and gained a Masters in Development Studies at the London School of Economics, with distinction.
 She won the national T.E.
 Utley Prize in 1994.

 In 2000, Ophelia started to research THE FAVOURITE, a historical biography of Sarah, Duchess of Marlborough (1660-1744), which was originally published in the UK by Hodder & Stoughton and in the US by St Martin’s Press.
-A revised edition of this book is being published in 2018 by Weidenfeld & Nicolson.
+A revised edition of this book was published in November 2018 by Weidenfeld & Nicolson.

 In 2003, Ophelia received the inaugural Elizabeth Longford Grant for the writing of historical biography, and was commissioned by HarperCollins to start work on her second book, THE KIT-CAT CLUB, published in 2008.
 This is a group biography, again set in the early 18th century, and was selected as one of The Financial Times' History Books of the Year.